 Hen House or Hen Palace?

-A good coop should provide 8 to 12 inches of elevated space per bird to meet the chickens’ natural urge to roost.
+A good chicken coop should provide 8 to 12 inches of elevated space per bird to meet the chickens’ natural urge to roost.
 In mild climates, these can be bars, branches, or rounded pieces of wood.
 However, folks keeping chickens in temperatures that get very cold should instead offer flat, wooden roosts.
 This keeps the chickens’ feet from freezing to the roost and makes it possible for them to fully cover their feet with their feathers as they sleep.

 The coop should also include secure nesting boxes for egg-laying hens.
 These can be ground-level or elevated but should be filled with clean nesting material.
 Some coops have built-in nesting boxes with hinged tops that make it easy for the keeper to collect eggs from the outside.

-For maximum convenience and safety, consider a chicken set up with an automatic chicken coop door.
+For maximum convenience and safety, consider a chicken set up with an automatic coop door.
 This feature works on a timer to open and close the door right on schedule—even if the chicken keeper is busy.

 Best Low Profile Chicken Coop: Large Chicken Coop

 This option has secure nesting areas plus a run—and it’s all one level for a low-profile setup.
 It includes two removable trays for easy cleaning.

 While purchasing or constructing a chicken palace is great, chicken keeping doesn’t need to be expensive.
 It’s simple to build a solid DIY chicken coop using PVC or even scrap wood salvaged from pallets or other projects.